399Hong/Sat1030HomworkAssignment/dp/allFullBinaryTree/allFullBinaryTree.md

-Given an integer n, return a list of all possible full binary trees with n nodes.
+Given an integer **n**, return a list of roots of all possible full binary trees with **n** nodes.
 Each node of each tree in the answer must have Node.val == 0.

-Each element of the answer is the root node of one possible tree.
-You may return the final list of trees in any order.
+Each element of the output list is the root node of one possible tree.
+You may return the final list of trees in **any order**.

-A full binary tree is a binary tree where each node has exactly 0 or 2 children.
+A full binary tree is a binary tree where each node has exactly **0 or 2 children**.

 **Example 1:**